Nonlocal Machine-Learned Exchange Functional for Molecules and Solids: Computational Details

 \subsection{Supercell and Neutral Defect Performance Benchmark}

-The atomic structure of the 215-atom single vacancy cells of diamond and silicon were obtained using VASP~\cite{Kresse1993,Kresse1996,Kresse1996a} with PAW datasets~\cite{Kresse1999a,Blochl1994}, an energy cutoff of 520 eV, the ``Accurate'' precision setting, and a $2\times 2\times 2$ Monkhorst-Pack k-point mesh~\cite{Monkhorst1976}, starting with the PBE lattice constant obtained in VASP using the same settings with a $14 \times 14 \times 14$ $\Gamma$-centered k-point mesh.
+For the neutral defect calculations, the atomic structure of the 215-atom single vacancy cells of diamond and silicon were obtained using VASP~\cite{Kresse1993,Kresse1996,Kresse1996a} with PAW datasets~\cite{Kresse1999a,Blochl1994}, an energy cutoff of 520 eV, the ``Accurate'' precision setting, and a $2\times 2\times 2$ Monkhorst-Pack k-point mesh~\cite{Monkhorst1976}, starting with the PBE lattice constant obtained in VASP using the same settings with a $14 \times 14 \times 14$ $\Gamma$-centered k-point mesh.
 Using these structures, SCF ground-state calculations with static atomic positions were performed in GPAW~\cite{Mortensen2005,Enkovaara2010} for the 216-atom bulk and 215-atom vacancy cells for each functional.
 The formation energy of the neutral defect was computed as

-where the bulk and defect energies were computed with 216 and 215-atom supercells, respectively, with a $2\times 2\times 2$ Monkhorst-Pack k-point mesh, 520 eV plane-wave cutoff, 0.134 \AA\ grid spacing, and $10^{-5}$ eV convergence threshold.
+where the bulk and defect energies were computed with 216 and 215-atom supercells, respectively, with a $2\times 2\times 2$ Monkhorst-Pack k-point mesh (resulting in 1 reduced k-point for the bulk supercell and 4 reduced k-points for the defect supercell), 520 eV plane-wave cutoff, 0.134 \AA\ grid spacing, and $10^{-5}$ eV convergence threshold.
+523 bands were computed for the bulk, and 520 bands were computed for the defect cell.
 The time to evaluate the formation energy for each functional was computed as the sum of the time taken for the bulk and vacancy cell calculations, as obtained from the GPAW internal calculation timer.
 The HSE06 and PBE0 formation energies were obtained using VASP with the same structures, k-point grid, and energy cutoff.

-For the $\Gamma$-point calculations used in fig \ref{fig:perf_bulk}, GPAW was also used for the semilocal and ML functionals.
-For the hybrid DFT calculations, JDFTx~\cite{Sundararaman2017} was used with the adaptively compressed exchange~\cite{Lin2016} algorithm for exchange, a 19.2 Eh plane-wave cutoff, a $10^{-6}$ Eh convergence threshold, and SG15 norm-conserving pseudopotentials~\cite{Hamann2013}.
+For the $\Gamma$-point calculations used in Fig.~\ref{fig:perf_bulk}, GPAW was also used for the semilocal and ML functionals.
+For the hybrid DFT calculations, Quantum ESPRESSO~\cite{QE-2009,QE-2017} was used with the adaptively compressed exchange~\cite{Lin2016} algorithm for exchange, a 38 Rydberg plane-wave cutoff for the wave functions, a 152 Rydberg cutoff for the charge density and potential, a $10^{-6}$ Rydberg convergence threshold, and SG15 norm-conserving pseudopotentials~\cite{Hamann2013}.
+The use of a 38 Rydberg (517 eV) plane-wave cutoff might be too small when using norm-conserving pseudopotentials, but for performance benchmarks, it provides the most fair comparison to the 520 eV cutoff used with the PAW setups in GPAW.
+The PBE calculation with Quantum ESPRESSO used the same settings but with PBE in place of PBE0.
+The GPAW calculations used 523 bands, and the Quantum ESPRESSO calculations used 432 bands.